Componolit/jwx/README.md

-**This is a preview of the JWX library which is under active development.**.

-JWX is a library for handling [JSON](https://www.json.org/) data.
-It is implemented in the [SPARK](http://spark-2014.org) programming language which can be used to show the absence of runtime errors.
+JWX is a library for handling [JSON](https://www.json.org/) data and more.
+It is implemented in the [SPARK](http://spark-2014.org) programming language and has been prove to contain no runtime errors.
 As a result, JWX is particularly suited for processing untrusted information.

 In the current version, parsing of Base64 (RFC 4648) data, JSON (RFC 8259) documents, JSON Web Keys (JWK, RFC 7517) and limited support for JSON Web Signatures (JWS, RFC 7515) and JSON Web Tokens (JWT, RFC 7519) is implemented.
 In the future, JSON Web Encryption (JWE, RFC 7516) and potentially [JSON Schema](http://json-schema.org) is anticipated.

+JWX is available under the AGPLv3 license.
+For commercial licensing and support mail to jwx@componolit.com.

 # Examples